glima93/glima93.github.io/_pages/about.md

 ---

 Welcome!
-I am a PhD Candidate in Economics at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics).
+I am a PhD Candidate in Economics at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics), in Florence, Italy.
 I am an applied economist with interests in the economics of education and labor economics.

+My supervisors are [Andrea Ichino](http://www.andreaichino.it/) and [Sule Alan](https://sulealan.com/).